Social Media Marketing for boutique businesses

-Whether you aspire to open up a small bakery in Glendale or a dress shop in RiNo, chances are in today's day and age, you’ll begin selling your products on social media first.
-We’ve seen these businesses time and time again pop up via a little DIY social media marketing.
-So how do you determine the best place to get your start?
-Let’s take a look.
+Whether you aspire to open up a small bakery in Glendale or a dress shop in RiNo, chances are in today's day and age, as a boutique, you will begin selling your products on social media first.
+This is one of the best ways is with social media marketing for boutiques strategy set in place!

 Social media for boutiques

-SEO aside, Facebook is the OG of social media platforms that is an effective tool for marketing.
+Facebook is one the most widely used social media channels out there for social media marketing strategies because it is effective!
 Regardless of the changes in demographics Facebook sees, a business Page is something that all companies, even boutiques should have in their marketing strategies!
 Having a platform to publish shareable content in a simple way is huge.
 Additionally, selling products on Facebook can be done in as little as two steps and comes with a plethora of sale integrations.

 Instagram’s platform is an easy way for a boutique business to, more or less, display a more curated version of a website.
 Now, Instagram allows for direct “go to” shopping links.
 This provides a customer with a seamless shopping experience and transition from social media platforms to a website!

-Andrew Browne of Browne Box Creative Solutions days, ‘In the short-term, boutique businesses can learn what content and products the local creative community responds to through the number of repins they receive.”
+Andrew Browne of Browne Box Creative Solutions says, ‘In the short-term, boutique businesses can learn what content and products the local creative community responds to through the number of repins they receive.”